SF COLUMBUS STATUE GOES TO HELL; SATAN UNPERTURBED

 You might say that we could make this same claim for any artwork–and yet, people don’t.
 When it comes to figures of Confederate traitors or slave traders or colonizers like Columbus, I find it very conspicuous what people never seem to say.

-Nobody ever tells us that they think the statue should stay because it’s beautiful.
-Nobody praises the design or composition or the pose or the finish.
-Nobody talks about the craftsmanship or the detail or even how well-preserved it is.
+Nobody ever tells us that they think a Confederate statue should stay because it’s beautiful; nobody praises the design or composition or the pose or the finish; nobody talks about the craftsmanship or the detail or even how well-preserved it is.

 Nobody has a story about how that image inspired them personally or what they learned from it or how it influenced their own artistic style or tastes, or how it reflects the development of the artist.
 In short, nobody seems to appreciate any of these figures as art.
 Instead we’re always offered the HH special: “history” and “heritage.”
 The concept of valuing the image itself seems wholly foreign to supporters.